99Views & Citations

 Recto-anal tissue was excised from all groups of animals under anesthesia and fixed in 10% neutralized formalin solution for 24 h, dehydrated in gradual ethanol (50-100%), cleared in xylene and embedded in paraffin wax.
 The sections, which were 5 mm thick, were then prepared using rotary microtome (Leica RM 2125 RTS, Singapore) and stained with hematoxylin and eosin dye for microscopic observation of histopathological changes using a light microscope.

 The results are expressed in mean ± SD.
 Statistical significance was calculated by one way analysis of variance (ANNOVA) followed by Turkey's t-test multiple comparison test using Graphpad Prism (Version 5, software programe, San Diego, CA, USA).
-A P<0.05 was considered to be statistically significant.
+A P

 In acute toxicity study, the animals did not showed any clinical sign of toxicity and mortality after oral administration of pilescure drug upto 2000 mg/kg dose level, so the LD50 of ayurvedic drug Pilescure was found more than 2000 mg/kg.
 Hence the approximately 1/10th of minimum dose was selected and administered for the present study.

 Effect on recto-anal weight, stool weight and recto-anal coefficient